castogio/castogio.github.io/content/eirp_explained.md

   the receiver.
 Cables and waveguides introduce losses.
 <!-- - **Intentional Radiator** (IR): as defined in the FCC Code of Federal
   Regulations (CFR) Part 15, an IR is a device that _intentionally_ generates and emits radio frequency energy by radiation or induction.
-This is a very broad definition and it is better understood by negation.
+This broad definition is better understood by negation.
 Something that emits RF energy as a byproduct of its internal operations without explicitly being designed to do so does not qualify as an IR.
 An Access Point (AP) is an IR, while a rotating coil generating in a factory causing interference is not an IR. -->
 - **Isotropic Antenna**: it is a point antenna transmitting, and receiving, signal equally in all directions.
-It is impossible to create such kind of antenna in real life, so we use it as a reference.
+It is impossible to create such an antenna in real life, so we use it as a reference.